f-droid/fdroid-website/_posts/2023-10-26-twif-contributor-highlights.md

 I want to highlight some updates of this week:

 **[Image Toolbox](https://f-droid.org/packages/ru.tech.imageresizershrinker/)** is finally updated again.
-Since 2.1.3 [we can't build the apk reproducibly](https://github.com/T8RIN/ImageToolbox/discussions/151).
+Since 2.1.3 [we can't build the APK reproducibly](https://github.com/T8RIN/ImageToolbox/discussions/151).
 Then some prebuilt libs are added which introduces more problems.
-Thanks to the effort of [@Licaon_Kter](https://gitlab.com/licaon-kter) and [@T8RIN](https://github.com/T8RIN) those binaries are cleaned up and the apk is reproducible again after 4 months.
+Thanks to the effort of [@Licaon_Kter](https://gitlab.com/licaon-kter) and [@T8RIN](https://github.com/T8RIN) those binaries are cleaned up and the APK is reproducible again after 4 months.

 **[Kubenav](https://f-droid.org/en/packages/io.kubenav.kubenav/)** is rewriten in Flutter and Go since 4.0.0.
 This broke the update checker and we only noticed that recently. [@linsui](https://gitlab.com/linsui) [added](https://gitlab.com/fdroid/fdroiddata/-/merge_requests/13850) [v4.2.3](https://github.com/kubenav/kubenav/releases/tag/v4.2.3) and patched out some new non-free deps.
 It should be updated automatically in the future.